gloriakim-cs-projects/2020-flutter-Pace-Planet-coding/README.md

 ***PLAN1: MANAGEABLE + SOME CHALLENGES***

-**1. TRACKING APP: Pace Planet: Study Planner for Space Travellers 행성의 속도를 재다: 스페이스를 여행하는 자들의 모임 (ex) 열품타**
+**1. TRACKING APP: Pace Planet: Study Planner for Space Travellers

 The app allows users to track their studying hours.
 - **Option 1:** Space grows if users study.